 Quite simply, they were wrong.

 In Ricki and the Flash, Streep does it again.
-While I can't fathom an Oscar nomination this time around, Streep again crafts a realistic character of a woman whose voice reflects the harsh reality of a whose voice is much like the rest of her life - never quite good enough.
+While I can't fathom an Oscar nomination this time around, Streep again crafts a realistic character of a woman whose voice reflects the harsh reality much like the rest of her life - never quite good enough.
 While there's arguably too much music here, Streep's performance is so winning and spirited that it's hard to picture most moviegoers not leaving the film satisfied even if that satisfaction is likely to quickly dissipate.
 Director Jonathan Demme has made much better films, but he's also made much worse films.

 While Streep has never made an unwatchable film, the sad truth for the actress is that her career has reached the point where even an average film is considered a disappointment.
 Indianapolis is featured prominently in the film, though given Hoosier government's lack of devotion to the film industry it's once again safe to say that the Indianapolis scenes were shot elsewhere despite the fact that Streep does have, in real life, family in Indianapolis.